-If you want a boost, draw something – you don’t have to put it on the fridge, but it might help.
-If you aren’t comfortable drawing, you might enjoy coloring.
+If you want a boost, draw something – you don’t have to stick it on the fridge, but it might help.
+If you aren’t comfortable drawing, you might enjoy colouring.
 A little bit of artistic expression can go a very long way.
 You’ll be surprised by how the act of creation can improve y

 12. Cook a meal